 5.1 Commencement of Work.

 5.1.1 Notice to Proceed.
-Owner may issue a written notice to proceed (the “Notice to Proceed”) to Contractor at any time after the signing of this Agreement but on or before _______, 200_, so long as both of the following have occurred:
+Construction Manager may issue a written notice to proceed (the “Notice to Proceed”) to Contractor at any time after the signing of this Agreement but on or before _______, 200_, so long as both of the following have occurred:

-5.1.1.1 the insurance required to be obtained by Owner under Article 9 is in effect; and
+5.1.1.1 the insurance required to be obtained by or on behalf of Owner under Article 9 is in effect; and

-5.1.1.2 Owner has provided Contractor with reasonable evidence [evidence, reasonably acceptable to Contractor,] that Owner can perform its payment obligations under this Agreement.
+5.1.1.2 Construction Manager has provided Contractor with reasonable evidence [evidence, reasonably acceptable to Contractor,] that Construction Manager can perform its payment obligations under this Agreement.

 The date the Notice to Proceed is issued is the “Notice to Proceed Effective Date.”
-Prior to the Notice to Proceed Effective Date, [and so long as the conditions in Sections 5.1.1.1 and 5.1.1.2 are met,] Owner may issue a written preliminary notice to proceed (the “Preliminary Notice to Proceed”) authorizing Contractor to proceed with a portion of the Scope of Work.
+Prior to the Notice to Proceed Effective Date, [and so long as the conditions in Sections 5.1.1.1 and 5.1.1.2 are met,] Construction Manager may issue a written preliminary notice to proceed (the “Preliminary Notice to Proceed”) authorizing Contractor to proceed with a portion of the Scope of Work.
 Contractor shall commence such portion of the Scope of Work upon receipt of the Preliminary Notice to Proceed and shall thereafter proceed continuously and diligently to perform such Work.

 5.1.2 Commitments.
-Owner shall have no commitment to compensate Contractor for the performance of Work under this Agreement or related to the Facility until Owner has given the Preliminary Notice to Proceed.
-If Owner cancels this Agreement in accordance with Section 16.2 prior to giving Preliminary Notice to Proceed, Owner shall not be liable for any cancellation fees or any other compensation whatsoever.
+Construction Manager shall have no commitment to compensate Contractor for the performance of Work under this Agreement or related to the Facility until Construction Manager has given the Preliminary Notice to Proceed.
+If Construction Manager cancels this Agreement in accordance with Section 16.2 prior to giving Preliminary Notice to Proceed, Construction Manager shall not be liable for any cancellation fees or any other compensation whatsoever.

 5.2 Project Schedule.

 5.2.1 Preparation.
-Within thirty (30) days following the Notice to Proceed Effective Date, Contractor shall prepare and submit to Owner a detailed construction schedule (the “Project Schedule”), consistent with the Project Schedule Summary, which shall be designed to have the Work completed on a timely basis by the Guaranteed Completion Date.
-The Project Schedule shall be complete in all respects, covering engineering, procurement, delivery of Equipment, activities at the Site and required dates for all items to be furnished by Owner.
+Within thirty (30) days following the Notice to Proceed Effective Date, Contractor shall prepare and submit to Construction Manager a detailed construction schedule (the “Project Schedule”), consistent with the Project Schedule Summary, which shall be designed to have the Work completed on a timely basis by the Guaranteed Completion Date.
+The Project Schedule shall be complete in all respects, covering engineering, procurement, delivery of Equipment, activities at the Site and required dates for all items to be furnished by Construction Manager.
 In addition, Contractor shall submit a narrative description of its management plan for performing the Work to meet the Project Schedule.

 5.2.2 Revision and Updating.
-Contractor shall promptly inform Owner of any proposed material change in the Project Schedule, and shall furnish Owner with a revised schedule and narrative; provided, however, that the Project Schedule shall not be changed without Owner’s prior written approval.
+Contractor shall promptly inform Construction Manager of any proposed material change in the Project Schedule, and shall furnish Construction Manager with a revised schedule and narrative; provided, however, that the Project Schedule shall not be changed without Construction Manager’s prior written approval.
 The Project Schedule and narrative shall be kept up-to-date, taking into account the actual progress of the Work and shall be revised, if necessary, and included with the progress report required by Section 5.3.

 5.3 Progress Reports and Consultation.